aylinyilmz/DSA-210-PROJECT/README.md

 - Use of tools and analyze the data with respect to the scientific approach.

 ## **Description of Dataset**
 - **Day of the week** : I will include the days between 11th of March and 11th of April.
-Also it can be specified by weekdays and weekends.
+Also I will observe the data separately as Weekend and Weekday.
 - **Total duration of screen** : The exact usage of phone using.
 - **Total duration of screen before bed** : The exact usage of phone just before falling asleep.
 - **Total duration of sleep** : The exact amount of sleeping during the whole night.(in hours)